Cherries

 WHEN DOES THE RATE INCREASE GO INTO EFFECT?

-The rate increase would begin with usage in May, and you’ll see it on your bill for the first time in June.
+The second phase of the rate increase would begin with usage in January 2026, and you’d see it on your bill for the first time in February 2026.

 WHY ARE YOU RAISING RATES?